openturns/openturns/python/doc/theory/reliability_sensitivity/sensitivity_sobol.rst

 .. topic:: API:

     - See :class:`~openturns.SobolIndicesAlgorithm` for indices based on sampling
-    - See :class:`~openturns.FunctionalChaosRandomVector` for indices based on chaos expansion
+    - See :class:`~openturns.FunctionalChaosSobolIndices` for indices based on chaos expansion

 .. topic:: Examples: